Oakland County Michigan Real Estate Homes for Sale

 Contrary to what we are hearing from the media, the sky IS NOT FALLING!
 There is mortgage money available.
 And the banks are NOT requiring DNA samples in order to lend the money.

-There have been changes over the past year.
+There have been changes over the past few years.
 And there will be more changes in the mortgage industry.
-But the bottom line is if you have decent credit, have had the same job for the past couple years, and 10% down you will be able to get a mortgage.
-If you don't have the 10% down, you can still probably get a mortgage.
-FHA mortgages are still a great program that has been around forever and is sticking around for the foreseeable future and requires 3 1/2% of your own money (or a gift or loan from a close relative).
-You can still ask the seller to cover the rest of your closing costs on an FHA loan. (soon that will be limited to 3% max. in seller concessions).
+But the bottom line is if you have decent credit, have had the same job for the past couple years, and some down payment money you will be able to get a mortgage.
+If you don't have much of a down payment, you can still probably get a mortgage.
+FHA mortgages are still a great program that has been around forever and is sticking around for the foreseeable future and requires 3 1/2% of your own money (or a gift from a close relative).
+You can still ask the seller to cover quite a bit of your closing costs on an FHA loan.

 There is still 100% financing available through the rural development program, but there are restrictions on your income and location of the house.
 Your income is capped and the amount is determined by the size of your household and county the property is located in.
 Don't take the name of the mortgage literally.
 The loan is not limited to rural properties.
 Oxford, Brandon/Ortonville, Holly for example are eligible areas for rural development financing.
 That includes subdivision houses.
 Lakefront houses.
 Even site condo developments and condominiums.